Travelling to Siquijor and wondering where to stay in Siquijor Island?

 Infinity Heights Resort

-For those that adore mountain fresh air and splendid island views, Infinity Heights Resort could be your ideal Siquijor accommodation!
+For those that adore mountain fresh air and splendid views, Infinity Heights Resort could be your ideal Siquijor accommodation!
 In fact you’ll find it featured on many where to stay in Siquijor blogs, thanks to the dramatic photogenic vistas the resort has.
+This is a simple resort but one that feels quite exclusive.

-Approx 2km from the coast, you’ll find 11 individual villas with panoramic sea views, and four duplex type villas with either sea or mountain views.
-Executive Villas have a large balcony and a king bed plus 2 extra single beds at additional cost.
-Premium Villas also have a king bed but offer only 1 extra single bed, whilst Deluxe Seaview has two private balconies (one facing the sea, one the mountains) and a king bed.
-Wifi is available in all rooms, plus aircon, and there’s free cable TV too.
+Approx 2km from the coast, you’ll find individual villas with panoramic sea views, and duplex style villas with either sea or mountain views.
+Executive Villas have a large balcony and a king bed, plus 2 sofa beds.
+Premium Villas also have a king bed.
+Deluxe Seaview has a king bed and slightly less space.
+WiFi is available in all rooms, plus air-conditioning and TV.

 Relax at the guitar-shaped infinity pool, enjoy a tipple from the Jungle Bar and wait on the dramatic sunset.
 Evening comes and most nights you’ll find acoustic music from the talented owner/singer Cristy, with dinner served alfresco in the gardens or around the pool that’s lit beautifully at night.
 Surely one of the top romantic dining venues in Siquijor!